hendrasan/til/README.md

 ### Mac

+#### Keyboard Shortcut to Show/Hide Hidden Files and Folders in Finder

+Open Finder, go to any folder and press `⌘ + Shift + .` to show/hide hidden files and folders.

 #### Keyboard Shortcut to Open Emoji Insert

 On any text editor, press `Ctrl + ⌘ + space` to open up Emoji & Special Characters window.